-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Purchasing a house in Canada, whether you live in a big city or a smaller town has increasingly become more and more expensive.
 As homeownership is no longer a reality for many younger Canadians, it’s unsurprising the joint mortgage has gained popularity.

-What Is A Joint Mortgage?
+What Is A Joint Mortgage In Canada?

-As you might guess, a joint mortgage is a mortgage that you take out with another person (or multiple individuals).
-In this scenario, you would apply for a home loan together and assume all responsibilities of the mortgage contract.
 The most common situation that involves a joint mortgage is when spouses or partners buy a house together.
 But friends or investment partners may also get into this type of agreement.
-In this case, both or all names of the parties involved are on title.
+In this case, both or all names of the parties involved are on the title.

 Find The Best Mortgage For Your Needs